Gold Mine Tours, Johannesburg

 From the main gold reef find through the Anglo-Boer War, then the many miners’ strikes.

 Additionally, the remaining mine headgear and gold mine waste dumps.

-Ekala Eco Tours can condense some of the Gold history of Johannesburg into a day tour, however to cover the items in a more comprehensive way, does required 3 days.
+Ekala Eco Tours can condense some Gold histories of Johannesburg into a day tour.

 Johannesburg Gold History Tour